MadsRantzau49/p7/frontend/README.md

+# SETUP AND RUN
+Ensure to have node.js installed first.

+1. run "npm install"
+2. then run "npm run dev" to start the frontend

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some Oxlint rules.